 Mistake #4: Judging your therapy experience based on one interaction.

-Because therapy is about growing, this means feeling uncomfortable at times.
-There might even be moments or sessions that feel difficult, even from your earliest meetings.
-When you start working with a therapist, give it 3 to 5 sessions before deciding if you want to truly switch.
-Your therapy breakthrough maybe just around the corner, and you're just getting to know you were therapist in these first , and vice versa.
+Tip: Because therapy is about growing, this means sometimes you might feel uncomfortable.
+There might even be moments or sessions that feel difficult with your therapist, even early on.
+When you start working with a therapist, give it a few sessions before deciding if you truly want to switch.
+Your therapy breakthrough maybe just around the corner.
+In the beginning, you’re just getting to know your therapist, and vice versa.

-Mistake #5: Selecting a therapist for trauma work who doesn't indicate trauma experience.
+Mistake #5: Selecting a therapist for trauma work who doesn't have trauma expertise.

-Read therapist profiles and websites carefully to make sure they indicate some form of trauma training and/or trauma expertise.
+Tip: Read therapist profiles and websites carefully to make sure they indicate some form of trauma training and/or trauma expertise.
+This is especially important if you have received a diagnosis, or you suspect a diagnosis.

 BCACC Counsellors